katelync05/student/index.md

 Welcome to my page !

 My Freeform Picture
+I was born in San Diego, California.
+My family is Taiwanese and I have a little sister and a dog named Blu.
+Some things I like include the beach, art, and Barbie!
 ![freeform pic](https://i.imgur.com/7YUCqwg.png)

 - Plans, Lists, [Scrum Boards](https://clickup.com/blog/scrum-board/) help you to track key events, show progress and record time.
 Effort is a big part of your class grade.
 Show plans and time spent!